AstroRobin/GLEAM-RESID/README.md

 # GLEAM-RESID
 GLEAM REsidual Source IDentifier

-This program is designed to IDentify REsidual Sources that were possibly missed in the initial GLEAM source identification selected from the WHITE frequency stacked (170-231MHz) images in IDR3.
-Such sources are believed to be very steep spectrum sources (alpha > 2) such that they could be detected at low frequencies images, yet fall below the detection threshold in the WHITE image frequency range.
+This program is designed to IDentify REsidual Sources that are possibly missed in the GLEAM catalogue.
+This occurs because sources are selected from the 'wide-band' frequency stacked (170-231MHz) images in GLEAM.
+Such sources are required to be very steep spectrum sources (alpha < -2.5) such that they are detectable at low frequencies, yet fall below the detection threshold in the wide-band image.

 Usage: ReSId.py [options]